-As noted in previous revisions of this CWPP, the Steering Committee is concerned with the lack of maintained roads leading in and out of the high-risk areas in the WUI boundary.
-In the event of an evacuation, the Steering Committee expressed great concern over the quality of the evacuation routes.
-Many of the local egress routes in the La Pine area are dirt roads that contribute to substantial dust and debris clouds as vehicles attempt to use them.
+With up to 20,000 visitors in Bend per day during peak summer months and an additional 20,000 people using recreation sites and the transportation corridors around Bend, critical transportation routes are a prime concern for those agencies responsible for fire suppression and evacuation.
+As noted in previous plans, the Steering Committee is concerned with the lack of maintained roads leading in and out of the high risk areas in the WUI.
+Should an evacuation be necessary, the Steering Committee expressed great concern over the quality of the evacuation routes.
+Many of the egress routes are dirt roads that contribute to substantial dust and debris clouds as vehicles attempt to use them.
 During the summer months, after a few cars travel the road, the dust is so dense that it is not safe for vehicles to continue using the road until the dust settles.
 Lack of maintenance has led to deteriorated road surfaces with large potholes, ruts and washboards that slow evacuation efforts and cause some vehicles to break down, further complicating a mass departure from the area.
-The current condition of the evacuation routes is a life safety issue.
+The current condition of some of the evacuation routes is a life safety issue.

-Working with Deschutes County and Project Wildfire, the Ponderosa Pines and Newberry Estates Communities have taken advantage of a signage program to increase visibility of evacuation route signs along roads.
-The signs are made from high intensity reflective material and indicate exit routes from these neighborhoods.
+Working with Deschutes County and Project Wildfire, several neighborhoods within the Communities at Risk have taken advantage of a signage program to increase visibility of evacuation route signs along roads.
+The signs are made from high intensity reflective material and indicate proper exit routes from these neighborhoods.

-The Steering Committee expressed great concern over the need to identify, develop and protect critical transportation routes as part of this planning process.
-A detailed look at specific ingress/egress issues is included under Recommendations to Reduce Structural Vulnerability.
+The Steering Committee underscored the need to continue to identify, develop and protect critical transportation routes as part of this planning process.
+Ingress/egress issues are included under Recommendations to Reduce Structural Vulnerability.
 This issue is also highlighted under Action Plan and Implementation.